 What is The Code of Fundraising Practice?

-The Code of Fundraising Practice outlines the standards expected of all UK charitable fundraising organisations.
+The Code of Fundraising Practice gives the standards expected of all UK charitable fundraising organisations.
 It includes information about important principles and behaviours, and explains the standards for each different area of fundraising - for example collections, events and trust fundraising.

 ‘Code of Fundraising Practice’ – means the mandatory standards set out by the Fundraising Regulator.
 The Code is followed by the Scottish Fundraising Standards Panel too.

 ‘Social enterprise’ – means income generation activity where profits are reinvested to benefit the community or charity.